Sejal0987/viRoom/README.md

     ```

 ### db
-    Contains files used to store data in database (firestore).
+    Contains files used to store data in database (firestore):
     ```
     db/
     |- storage.dart